jiangqii/hs-icons/README.md

 A collection of Hearthstone related vector based icons.

 ## Sets
-Classic, The Curse of Naxxramas, Goblins vs Gnomes, Black Rock Mountain, The Grand Tournament, The League of Explorers, Whispers of the Old Gods, One Night in Karazhan, Mean Streets of Gadgetzan, Journey to Un'Goro, Hall of Fame.
+Classic, The Curse of Naxxramas, Goblins vs Gnomes, Black Rock Mountain, The Grand Tournament, The League of Explorers, Whispers of the Old Gods, One Night in Karazhan, Mean Streets of Gadgetzan, Journey to Un'Goro, Hall of Fame, Knights of the Frozen Throne, Kobolds and Catacombs.

 <table>
 <tr>